Film and Visual Studies

 Written and Oral Examinations and Syllabi

-By mid-March of their second year, students select a faculty reader to supervise preparation in both of these areas.
+By the end of the fall semester of their second year, students select a faculty reader to supervise preparation in both of these areas.
 Ordinarily, film and visual studies readers will be members of the FVS Faculty Committee; the special topic reader may but need not be.
 The two readers constitute the committee and will administer the written and oral components of the examination.
 One of them will serve as chair of the committee.
 In addition to the reading lists (which must be approved in advance by the two readers), students are expected to be familiar with a corpus of visual material related to the exams (including but not limited to works of art, films, etc.).

 Scheduling the Examinations

-Students are required to select their two readers and finalize the film and visual studies list by May 30 of the second year.
+Students are required to select their two readers and finalize the film and visual studies list by the end of the fall semester of the second year.
 The special topic list should be finalized with the special topic adviser by September 30 of the third year.
-Ordinarily, the written examination takes place in mid-March, the week after spring break of the third year, and the oral examination a week after the written examination in late March or early April.
+Ordinarily, the written examination takes place in November of the third year, and the oral examination a week after the written examination in late November or early December.

 The written examination (two days): Students will be asked to respond to questions prepared by the examiners; they are ordinarily given at least three essay questions for each bibliography from which they choose one.
 The first day of the written exam covers the film and visual studies section of the exam.
 The second day of the written exam covers the special topics section of the exam.
 Students will receive the questions each day at 9:00 a.m. and will be given a quiet place in which to work; they will submit their essay by noon.
 Normal standards regarding originality and citation apply; please see the Harvard Griffin GSAS Handbook for information regarding these standards.